Turkish vessel to continue work off Cyprus, deepening standoff

 Barbaros, a seismographic research vessel commissioned by Turkey’s state petroleum company TPAO, has been carrying out surveys in an area in the east Mediterranean claimed by Cyprus under international conventions.

-Turkey, which is not a signatory to the United Nations Law of the Sea, does not recognize Cypriot jurisdiction
+Turkey, which is not a signatory to the United Nations Law of the Sea, does not recognise Cypriot jurisdiction

 “The Turkish Cypriot side will not remain unresponsive to the unilateral activities carried out by the (Greek Cypriots) which disregard the inherent rights and interests of the Turkish Cypriot people,” it said.